shahzaneer/Git-and-Github-Fundamentals/github.md

 - `git rm fileName.ExtensionName` file will be deleted from the git repo and it will also be staged .
 The next step will be to commit!
 When you do this manually it is not staged!
 - `git mv currentFileName.ExtensionName newFileName.ExtensionName` file will be renamed and it will be staged as well.
 The next step will be to commit!
 When you do this manually it is not staged!

+- when a file is being already tracked and then we add it to the gitignore then we modify it.
+It should not be shown modified now according to our concept but it is shown! for this purpose we have to exclude such files explicitly!
+- `git rm --cached fileName.ExtensionName ` it will remove the already tracked file from the git scenerio.
+However it will remain in the project!

 ## Few Important Linux Commands